 The DevLab can hold the token pool for key contributors’ distribution

-The involvement of the DevLab in token distribution often occurs after the Token SPV issues tokens, and reserves a part of the tokens for key contributors (founders, advisors, team) and investors, subsequently transferring this pool to the DevLab.
+The involvement of the DevLab in token distribution often occurs after the Token SPV issues tokens and reserves a part of the tokens for key contributors (founders, advisors, and team) and investors, subsequently transferring this pool to the DevLab.

 The DevLab converts the token options and token side letters